-Purpose:
+Status of this document:

+Draft for discussion in WC SC in July 2014.

+This document sets expectations about the operation of the WC SC.
+Note that the chair of the WC SC is responsible for procedure, according to the LMSC P&P.

+Purpose of WC SC:

 The purpose of the WC SC is to manage the operation of the wireless interim meetings, and also to fulfil the obligations under 802 rules for the joint treasury of 802.11 and 802.15 to meet.

 Authorization:

 The WC SC is a standing committee of the IEEE 802 EC.
 A motion to form the WC SC will be solicited at the 802 EC.
-The chair of the WC SC will be appointed by the 802 EC chair, and confirmed by the EC.Membership:
+The chair of the WC SC will be appointed by the 802 EC chair, and confirmed by the EC.
+The (initially 802.11 and 802.15) joint treasury will act as a subcommittee of the WC SC, and the chair of that subcommittee will be one of the chairs of the groups participating in the joint treasury (WG P&P 14.2).

+Governing rules:

+The WC SC will be governed by the rules that determine operation of an 802 EC SC.

+In addition, the 802 WG P&P states: “14.2 WG financial operation with joint treasury Two or more WGs with the approval of the Sponsor, may operate with a single joint treasury. … The operation of a joint treasury is subject to the same rules as a WG operating with treasury with the following exception: The Executive Committee overseeing the joint treasury shall be a Joint Executive Committee that is the union of the Executive Committees of the WGs operating with the joint treasury.
+The Chair of the Joint EC shall be selected by the Joint Executive Committee and shall be the Chair of one of the participating WGs”

+Membership:

-The chair (or chair’s designee) of any active 802 WG or TAG that has attended or intends to attend a wireless interim is a member of the WC SC.
-The EC of 802.11 and 802.15 are members of the meeting.
+The EC (chair, vice-chairs, treasurer, and secretary) of any active 802 WG or TAG that has recently attended or intends to attend a wireless interim is a member of the WC SC.

+The membership of the joint treasury subcommittee is the EC of the groups in the joint treasury (initially 802.11 and 802.15).

 Meeting:

-The WC SC shall meet in person at each wireless interim session.
+The WC SC shall meet in person at each wireless interim session and each 802 plenary session

 The WC SC may meet by telecon on 30 days notice to members of the WC SC.